pantheon-systems/documentation/source/content/guides/integrated-composer/08-ic-faq.md

 ### On what environments does the require-dev section of composer.json get loaded?

-On the dev and multidev environments.
-Every time Integrated Composer does a build, it creates a dev artifact and live artifact.
-When you deploy from dev to test, Integrated Composer deploys the live artifact rather than the dev artifact.
+The `require-dev` section of the `composer.json` file is loaded on the Dev and Multidev environments.
+Every time Integrated Composer does a build, it creates a Dev artifact and a Live artifact.
+When you deploy from Dev to Test, Integrated Composer deploys the Live artifact rather than the Dev artifact.

 ### Why are contrib modules placed in /modules/composer instead of /modules/contrib?